 The Hang Nadim International Airport in Batam is the only city’s airport with a couple of international flights (Kuala Lumpur, Malaysia, and Saudi Arabia).
 There are, otherwise, domestic flights from different parts of Indonesia like Jakarta, Bandar Lampung, Jambi City, and Medan.

 With water routes too long for different parts of the country, domestic flights are the only option for traveling.
-Popular flights here are Garuda Indonesia, Citilink, Lion Air, and Wings Air.
+Garuda Indonesia, Citilink, Lion Air, and Wings Air are popular flights.

 For people traveling from Singapore (if the ferry isn’t available, flying is always an option):